 If you are healthy and ready to volunteer, please take measures and bring your own sanitizer, wipes, and keep distance from other people.
 Volunteers must wear a cloth face cover and gloves to any project.
 Click HERE for details how to make a mask.

 Thank you to everyone who has given time and/or money to support us.
 We couldn't do what we do without you!
 We collected a few stories about our wonderful volunteers - thanks to Nancy from HEARD.
 Click here to read them.

 CURRENT NEEDS - In-person and Remote Opportunities:

-I can be a Ready-to-Go Volunteer - Register HERE.
-Ready-to-go volunteers will be alerted as needed to fill in where needed.
+I can be a Ready-to-Go Volunteer - Ready-to-go volunteers will be alerted as needed to fill in where needed.
 Email Courtney to sign-up.

-Meade Memorial Episcopal Church is need of volunteer(s) to help lead and distribute meals during their Saturday hot meal food distributions, computer lab instructors, donations, and volunteers to help with check in, etc. during their computer classes.
+Meade Memorial Episcopal Church is need of volunteer(s) to help lead and distribute meals during their Saturday hot meal food distributions.
 Click HERE to find out more details.